 Nickelodeon Resort Beach & Pool

-There’s a nice, sandy beach for those that want to walk along the ocean.
+Nick Punta Cana sits on Uvero Alto Beach.
+It is a nice, sandy beach perfect for strolls along the ocean and wave play.
 If you love ocean sports, Nexus tours has a beach hut on site for water sport rentals.
 Another feature at the Nickelodeon Resort beach are the balinese beds.
 These are plentiful and beautiful, and free for guests to reserve.
 Next to the beach is also a lovely infinity pool with lounge chairs.

 Aqua Nick Waterpark